paulsnar/webscreen/README.md

 [WKWebView]: https://developer.apple.com/documentation/webkit/wkwebview
 [WebViewScreenSaver]: https://github.com/liquidx/webviewscreensaver

-## Web-side API
+## WSKit

-There's a basic (currently read-only) API available within the screensaver web context.
-The global `WSKit` currently contains two useful properties:
+Webscreen exposes a simple API to the running webpage, called WSKit.
+It is currently very limited (and intended to remain so), but it does provide just enough additional information so the running webpage can adjust its behaviour appropriately.

+Right now the only available property is `configuration` – a promise which resolves to an object containing two properties:

-* `display` the 1-based index of the display the page is currently displayed on.
+* `display` is the 1-based index of the display this instance of Webscreen is running on, and
-* `totalDisplays` the 1-based count of total displays attached to the machine the screensaver's running on.
+* `totalDisplays` is the number of displays on this computer.

-Note that there are currently no limitations on what can access these properties, so if you're privacy-conscious and don't want to leak the information about how many monitors you have, perhaps version [1.12][] is better for you.
+Currently the WSKit API is exposed to all pages loaded within Webscreen, so if there exists a privacy concern due to which you don't want to share your monitor count with the webpage. it's probably best to stick with version [1.12][] instead.

 [1.12]: https://github.com/paulsnar/webscreen/releases/tag/v1.12